Anarchism and issues related to love and sex: Queer anarchism

-From 1906, the writings and theories of John Henry Mackay had a significant influence on Adolf Brand's organisation Gemeinschaft der Eigenen.
+From 1906, the writings and theories of homosexual anarchist John Henry Mackay had a significant influence on Adolf Brand's organisation Gemeinschaft der Eigenen.
 The individualist anarchist Adolf Brand was originally a member of Hirschfeld's Scientific-Humanitarian committee, but formed a break-away group.
-Brand and his colleagues, known as the Gemeinschaft der Eigenen, were heavily influenced by homosexual anarchist John Henry Mackay.
-They were opposed to Hirschfeld's medical characterisation of homosexuality as the domain of an "intermediate sex". and disdained the Jewish Hirschfeld.
+The Gemeinschaft der Eigenen was opposed to Hirschfeld's medical characterisation of homosexuality as the domain of an "intermediate sex" and disdained the Jewish Hirschfeld.
 Ewald Tschek, another homosexual anarchist writer of the era, regularly contributed to Adolf Brand's journal Der Eigene, and wrote in 1925 that Hirschfeld's Scientific Humanitarian Committee was a danger to the German people, caricaturing Hirschfeld as "Dr. Feldhirsch".

 Der Eigene was the first Gay journal in the world, published from 1896 to 1932 by Adolf Brand in Berlin.
 Brand contributed many poems and articles himself.
 Other contributors included Benedict Friedlaender, Hanns Heinz Ewers, Erich Mühsam, Kurt Hiller, Ernst Burchard, John Henry Mackay, Theodor Lessing, Klaus Mann, and Thomas Mann, as well as artists Wilhelm von Gloeden, Fidus, and Sascha Schneider.
 The journal may have had an average of around 1500 subscribers per issue during its run, but the exact numbers are uncertain.
 After the rise to power by the Nazis, Brand became a victim of persecution and had his journal closed.